 DB_URL="YOUR_CONNECTION_STRING_HERE"

-file.
+Add it to your .gitignore file.
 It's incredibly insecure to commit secret keys to a Git repo.

-file in a production environment, but for local development of a personal project, you're fine.
+You would never use a plain text .env file in a production environment, but for local development of a personal project, you're fine.

-Add a query parameter to the end of the connection string to disable SSL, e.g. postgres://wagslane:@localhost:5432/chirpy?sslmode=disable
+Add a query parameter to the end of the connection string to disable SSL, e.g. postgres://wagslane:@localhost:5432/chirpy?sslmode=disable.

 dbURL := os.Getenv("DB_URL")